-Staff Turnover Rate = The number of employees at the end of the month
+Staff Turnover Rate =The number of employees terminated during a periodThe number of employees at the end of the month× 100

 For example:

 A SN program had two employees terminated during a month (voluntary or otherwise).
 At the end of the month, the SN program has a total of 22 full-time and part-time employees.
 Therefore, the staff turnover rate for the SN program is as follows: